scred47/pleezer/README.md

     pleezer --no-interruptions
     ```

+- `--bind`: Set the address to bind outgoing connections to.
+Defaults to "0.0.0.0" (IPv4 any address).
+Can be useful in dual-stack environments or when specific routing is needed.
+Example:
+    ```bash
+    pleezer --bind 192.168.1.2     # Bind to specific IPv4 interface
+    pleezer --bind ::1             # Bind to IPv6 loopback
+    ```
+    **Note:** The default IPv4-only binding prevents connection timeouts that can occur in dual-stack environments when attempting IPv6 connections to Deezer's IPv4-only services.

 - `--hook`: Specify a script to execute when events occur (see [Hook Scripts](#hook-scripts) for details).
 Example:
     ```bash
     pleezer --hook /path/to/script.sh